 dizziness, irritability, decreased urine output, belly pain, and blurred vision.
 Treatment

-will vary according to the severity of the condition and the stage of the pregnancy.
+will vary based on the severity of the condition and the stage of the pregnancy.
+Treatment

-Treatment may include hospitalization, bed rest, medicine to lower blood pressure,
+may include a hospital stay, bed rest, medicine to lower blood pressure, and close